Ministers press for opening of Rafah crossing to allow Britons to flee Gaza

 Ministers have been pressing for Egypt to open the Rafah crossing to allow Britons to flee Gaza and to reduce the “almost inevitable” impact on civilians of the conflict with Israel.

-Prime Minister Rishi Sunak said on Monday that the Israeli military operation must focus on Hamas as he raised concerns about a “regional escalation”.
+Prime Minister Rishi Sunak said on Monday that an imminent Israeli military operation must focus on Hamas as he raised concerns about a “regional escalation”.

 British officials are working with the Egyptian authorities in an effort to facilitate British and dual nationals, as well as their spouses and children, to leave Gaza through the border.

+However, expectations in Government for opening the Rafah crossing between Gaza and Egypt were understood to be very low on Monday.

-Mr Heappey welcomed the prospect of opening the Rafah crossing between Gaza and Egypt but said it is important to “sound a note of caution that the reports might be more optimistic than reality”.
+Mr Heappey warned it is important to “sound a note of caution that the reports might be more optimistic than reality”.

 Mr Sunak acknowledged it is an “anxious time for many families who will have loved ones who are impacted or missing”, with around 10 British hostages being held by Hamas.